Counselor Vs Psychologist: Which Do You Need?

-Counselors are trained to provide counseling to almost anyone who seeks their services and are typically not focused in one particular area of treatment.
-Whether that means they work as a social worker handling familiar disputes or as an online counselor coaching people through chronic anxiety, a counselor's main job is to talk with patients to help them work through their issues on a fairly general level.
+Counselors are trained to provide counseling to almost anyone who seeks their services and is typically not focused on one area of treatment.
+Whether that means they work as a social worker handling familiar disputes or as an online counselor coaching people through chronic anxiety, a counselor's main job is to talk with patients to help them work through their issues on a general level.
 If someone needs treatment for a specific mental illness, a psychologist may be a better source of help.
-Because of their advanced education and research they possess more in-depth knowledge on certain mental health issues and can provide more tailored resources to a given situation.
+Because of their advanced education and research, they possess more in-depth knowledge of certain mental health issues and can provide more tailored resources to a given situation.

-When it comes to treatment counselors are able to do exactly what you'd expect-counsel.
+When it comes to treatment, counselors can do exactly what you'd expect-counsel.
 That means that are able to meet with patients and provide talk therapy to help return to a healthier mental or emotional state but dependent on the scope of their practice within their specific organization/agency, they may not be able to specifically diagnose a certain disorder.
 They can be considered as a kind of confidant who is able to give trusted advice.
 A psychologist is always able to diagnose mental disorders and provide extensive treatment for the specific condition, including prescribing medications in some states.
-And because psychologists offer much more in-depth treatment for specific mental illnesses they are held to rigorous confidentiality laws to protect the patient as they divulge personal details about their struggles.
+And because psychologists offer much more in-depth treatment for specific mental illnesses, they are held to rigorous confidentiality laws to protect the patient as they divulge personal details about their struggles.

 What Does This Mean For You?

 If you have decided to see a therapist, whether they are a counselor or a psychologist, you have already taken a huge step on your journey to overall health and happiness.
 Since many individuals have no idea what to expect from going to therapy - this decision can be a scary one!
 So, although finding the therapist who is right for you is important, the process of doing so should not be a stressful and tedious process.
 Below are some additional factors to consider when searching for a counselor or psychologist: